kr1shap/greenerthankyouthink/README.md

 ## **Contributions**

-We, Krisha P, Tharjiha S, Jennifer H are a group of driven, first-year (at the time of publish) students at UTSC pursuing computer science & statistics.
+We, Krisha P, Tharjiha S, and Jennifer H are a group of driven, first-year (at the time of publication) students at UTSC pursuing computer science & statistics.